hosseinkarami-dev/NEAR-RPC-Client-Kotlin/README.md

 - **Integration Tests:** Validate end-to-end behavior of the client using a mock RPC engine, simulating actual RPC calls without requiring a live network connection.
 - **Decoding Tests:** Ensure all `@Serializable` models correctly parse and map data from mock JSON responses.

 ---

+## 📦 Deployment Guide

+For detailed instructions on project structure, CI/CD workflow, versioning, and deployment steps, see the [DEPLOYMENT.md](./DEPLOYMENT.md) file.

+---